When you’re new to herbs, many things can be intimidating. One of the most uncertain areas for many new herbalists is understanding herbal safety.

 - Adverse drug reactions cost more than $136 billion annually (more than the total cost of cardiovascular or diabetic care).

-So does this mean that herbs are totally safe and no problems will come from taking them?
+So, does this mean that herbs are safe and no problems will come from taking them?

 Not exactly.

 Herbs are plants, and all plants contain chemicals.
-It’s these chemicals that give herbs the responses they have in our bodies.
-These chemicals are very helpful and beneficial as a whole, but they can cause problems or unwanted effects in some situations.
+These chemicals give herbs the responses they have in our bodies.
+These chemicals are very helpful and beneficial overall, but they can cause problems or unwanted effects in some situations.

-Below is a list of 4 things to keep in mind in order to use herbs safely for yourself and your family.
+Below is a list of 4 things to remember when using herbs safely for yourself and your family.

 4 Ways To Make Sure You’re Using Herbs Safely